braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/web_sdk.md

 ---

-# Web SDK
+# Web sdk

 With Braze’s Web SDK, you can collect session data, identify users (with the same set of attributes that we support across our other platforms), and record purchases and custom events via a web/mobile browser.
 Implementing Braze's Web SDK enables you to create a more complete view of your users across web and mobile channels.
 You can also use the Web SDK to engage with your users by sending in-app web messages and web push notifications.

 ## Implementation

-For information on integrating the Braze Web SDK, see our [documentation][6].
-After implementing the Web SDK, your website will appear as an app in your app group and will be grouped with your mobile apps.
+for information on integrating the braze web sdk, see our [documentation][6]. after implementing the web sdk, your website will appear as an app in your app group and will be grouped with your mobile apps.

 ![Web_App_Group][7]